-It’s that time a year again!
+It’s that time a year and had seen a number of members talking about it on our email list serve!
 So I thought putting this info front and center would be good.
 Chris Lee

 1. No cotton or polyester/cotton blends next to your skin.
 This includes underwear and socks.
 Polypropylene long johns are excellent provided they’re thick enough, arctic-weight wool/polypropylene blend long johns are even better.
 Because cotton doesn’t wick perspiration away from your skin, it quickly becomes moist and cold in cold weather, leading to rapid loss of body heat.
 The same property that makes cotton great for wearing in hot weather can contribute to hypothermia in cold conditions.